 Routine visits with your dental hygienist help keep your gums and teeth healthy.
 During a cleaning appointment, your hygienist removes tartar buildup from your teeth.
 But what if there was a rinse to dissolve tartar?
-Is this really an option among the new products and technologies in the dental field?
+Is this really an option?

 Hygienists: Your Tartar Experts

 Tartar, or dental calculus, builds on the teeth gradually between dental visits as minerals in your saliva harden and calcify soft bacterial plaque.
-The most prevalent areas where this occurs is where the major salivary glands are located in the mouth: the lower front teeth and the cheek sides of the upper molars.
-The detection and removal of tartar is critical for maintaining optimum periodontal (gum) health and preventing gum disease.
+The detection and removal of tartar are critical for maintaining optimum periodontal (gum) health and preventing gum disease.

 Tools of the Trade